Benjamin Disraeli: Tory Democrat: the 1867 Reform Act

+Prime Minister (1868)

-First term as Prime Minister; Opposition leader
+First term

-Derby had long had attacks of gout which sent him to his bed, unable to deal with politics.
-As the new session of Parliament approached in February 1868, he was unable to leave his home, Knowsley Hall, near Liverpool.
-He was reluctant to resign, reasoning that he was only 68, much younger than either Palmerston or Russell at the end of their premierships.
-Derby knew that his "attacks of illness would, at no distant period, incapacitate me from the discharge of my public duties"; doctors had warned him that his health required his resignation from office.
+Derby had long had attacks of gout which left him bedbound, unable to deal with politics.
+As the new session of Parliament approached in February 1868, he was unable to leave his home but was reluctant to resign, as at 68 he was much younger than either Palmerston or Russell at the end of their premierships.
+Derby knew that his "attacks of illness would, at no distant period, incapacitate me from the discharge of my public duties"; doctors had warned him that his health required his resignation.
 In late February, with Parliament in session and Derby absent, he wrote to Disraeli asking for confirmation that "you will not shrink from the additional heavy responsibility".
 Reassured, he wrote to the Queen, resigning and recommending Disraeli as "only he could command the cordial support, en masse, of his present colleagues".
 Disraeli went to Osborne House on the Isle of Wight, where the Queen asked him to form a government.
 The monarch wrote to her daughter, Prussian Crown Princess Victoria, "Mr. Disraeli is Prime Minister!
 A proud thing for a man 'risen from the people' to have obtained!"
-The new Prime Minister told those who came to congratulate him, "I have climbed to the top of the greasy pole."
+The new prime minister told those who came to congratulate him, "I have climbed to the top of the greasy pole."